ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 **x `number`**

-the x-coordinate of the top left corner of the bounding box.
+The x-coordinate of the top left corner of the bounding box.

 **y `number`**

-the y-coordinate of the top left corner of the bounding box.
+The y-coordinate of the top left corner of the bounding box.

 **height `number`**